SCECcode/cvmhlabn/README.md

 5. [Credits](#credit)
 6. [License](#license)

-# Installation
+### Installation
 This package is intended to be installed as part of the UCVM framework, version 21.10.0 or higher.

-# Usage:
-This package can be tested in standalone mode by,
+This package can also be tested in standalone mode by,

 aclocal
 automake --add-missing